Come practise with us · 共修

 Introduction to Taoist scripture chanting and ritual practice for new students.
 No prior experience required.
 Learn foundational texts, correct chanting form, and the meaning behind Quanzhen Longmen practices.

 Interested in joining a class?
 Both sessions are held at our regular venue every Sunday.
-Please contact us via WhatsApp or the contact form to confirm the venue address and to register your attendance before your first visit.
+Please contact us via Facebook Messenger or the contact form to confirm the venue address and to register your attendance before your first visit.

 Enquire nowEvery month